JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 }
 ```

-Pay attention to the `commandView` and `lastCommand` mechanism that allows a view to detach and re-attach, for example for configuration changes on Android.
+Note the `commandView` and `lastCommand` mechanism, which allows a view to detach and re-attach, for example for configuration changes on Android.

 #### MVI for declarative UI frameworks {initial-collapse-state="collapsed"}

-_Model View Intent_ (_MVI_) is the natural evolution of MVP when working with declarative UI frameworks (although it also works with “legacy” frameworks).
+_Model-View-Intent_ (_MVI_) is the natural evolution of MVP when working with declarative UI frameworks (although it also works with legacy UI frameworks).
-It is therefore recommended with Swift UI or Jetpack Compose.
+It is therefore recommended to be used with Swift UI or Jetpack Compose.

-In MVI, the entire UI structure is described in one tree structure.
+In MVI, the entire UI structure is described in one tree.
 Here is an example of a simple MVI presenter:

 ```kotlin
 class LoginPresenter {